If you are a child aged between 7 and 14 years, and would like

 What does it all cost?

-Your school will explain how it works locally, but the cost of a
+Your school will explain how it works locally.
+Many of the

 What do I do next?